And it's our last hour together for the day and our last hour together for this current fill-in stint of mine.

 How do they know that?

-One about 100,000 illegal immigrants left Arizona after the state passed a law in 07 that enhanced penalties on businesses that hired them.
+About 100,000 illegal immigrants left Arizona after the state passed a law in 07 that enhanced penalties on businesses that hired them.

-I mean, I I I don't know, is everything just the world of the rough guess?
+Is everything just the world of the rough guess?

 Whatever.

-This is from David Castillo, co-founder of the Latin Association of Arizona, a chamber of commerce for nearly 400 first generation Hispanic business owners.
+This is from David Castillo, co-founder of the Latin Association of Arizona, a chamber of commerce for nearly 400 first-generation Hispanic business owners.

-Going back to you remember yesterday I told you about the presentation uh that I was there for night before last, Frank Lunt's polster and language maven and uh at a at an event for Texas Congressman Sam Johnson, and we were talking about words and and and in fact I think you'll enjoy this.
+Going back to, remember yesterday I told you about the presentation that I was there for night before last, Frank Lunt's pollster and language maven and at an event for Texas Congressman Sam Johnson.

-Uh touched on it a little bit yesterday, that maybe instead of talking about drilling, we need to talk about energy exploration.
+I touched on it a little bit yesterday, that maybe instead of talking about drilling, we need to talk about energy exploration.

-And then instead of uh clinging to capitalism, even though we should cling to capitalism, I mean ideologically we do, but in terms of the language you use on the campaign trail, if you are running for something, uh, instead of throwing down that C-word of capitalism and having people go, ooh, isn't that about big nasty Wall Street?
+But in terms of the language you use on the campaign trail, if you are running for something, instead of throwing down that C-word of capitalism and having people go, ooh, isn't that about big, nasty Wall Street?

-Because it's the same thing, just a better way of phrasing it.
+It's just a better way of phrasing it.

 Do not allow yourself to be drawn into the fraudulent PC lexicon that suggests that you refer to these folks as undocumented workers.

-Uh if I walk into this radio station without my social security card or driver's license, I'm an undocumented worker.
+If I walk into this radio station without my social security card or driver's license, I'm an undocumented worker.

 If I manage to get across the border in violation of American immigration laws, I'm an illegal immigrant.